bahmoudd/bahmoudd.github.io/content/arch-install-guide/pre-chroot-configuration.md

 ### Generating the fstab file

+{{< notice warning >}}
+This step is __CRUCIAL__.
+If you forget to do this step, your Arch Linux system will *not* boot.
+{{< /notice >}}

-Arch Linux will not actually remember where to mount the partitions you have mounted to.\
+Arch Linux will not remember where you have mounted your partitions.\
-To make it remember, you will have to create an fstab file, which describes the partitions and where to mount them to on boot.
+To make it remember, you will have to create an fstab file, which describes your drive's partitions and where to mount them to on boot.

-This is done with the below command:
+This is done with the following command:
 ```
 genfstab -U /mnt >> /mnt/etc/fstab
 ```